MicrosoftDocs/defender-docs/articles/defender-for-cloud/secrets-scanning-servers.md

 - Agentless secrets scanning for VMs helps you to quickly detect, prioritize, and remediate exposed plaintext secrets in your environment.
 - If secrets are detected, Defender for Cloud findings help security teams to prioritize actions, and remediate to minimize the risk of lateral movement.
-- Secrets scanning for VMs is available in these Defender for Cloud plans:
-    - Defender Cloud Security Posture Management (CSPM) plan.
+- Scanning machines for [supported secrets](secrets-scanning.md#secrets-support) is available when Defender for Servers Plan 2, or the Defender Cloud Security Posture Management (CSPM) plan is enabled.
-    Machine secrets scanning can scan Azure VMs, and AWS/GCP instances connected to Defender for Cloud.
+- Machine secrets scanning can scan Azure VMs, and AWS/GCP instances connected to Defender for Cloud.

 ## Reducing security risk